Table of contents

-- Why it’s important to collect quality marketing analytics data
+- Why it’s essential to collect quality marketing analytics data

-- 4. Increase the number of applications from the site
+- 4. Helps to Increase the number of applications from the site

-- 5. Increase the speed and quality of decision-making
+- 5. Helps to Increase the speed and quality of decision-making

-How Marketing Analytics Helps Businesses Make Data-Driven Decisions and Grow
+Marketing Analytics: Empowering Businesses to Make Data-Driven Decisions

 Solomiia Bodnar, Creative Writer @ OWOX

-Lately, everyone has been talking about marketing analytics.
+Nowadays, everyone has been talking about marketing analytics.
 But what is it exactly and why is it so important?
-Web analytics helps you build the right marketing strategy, optimizing costs, increasing sales, and accelerating business growth.
+Web analytics helps you build the right marketing strategy, optimize costs, increase sales, and accelerate business growth.